-A specific factor that makes mesothelioma lawsuits so complex is the fact that a patient may not experience symptoms for decades after exposure to asbestos.
-This form of cancer may take anywhere from 15 to 50 years to develop in the body, and a patient will not experience symptoms until the cancer is already present.
-Another issue relates to the symptoms themselves.
-They may mimic symptoms of other, less serious health conditions.
+A specific factor that makes mesothelioma lawsuits so complex is the fact that a patient may not experience symptoms of mesothelioma for decades after exposure to asbestos.
+This form of cancer may take anywhere from 15 to 50 years to develop in the body.
+A patient will not experience symptoms of mesothelioma until the cancer is already present.
+Symptoms of mesothelioma may mimic symptoms of other, less serious health conditions.
 These two factors may contribute to a patient’s failure to seek immediate medical attention, failure to consider that his or her condition may be related to asbestos exposure, or a combination of the two.

-The symptoms that a person with mesothelioma will experience will vary depending on the type of cancer.
+The symptoms that a person with mesothelioma will develop will vary depending on the type of cancer.
 There are three main forms of mesothelioma: pleural, peritoneal and pericardial.

 Symptoms of Pleural Mesothelioma

 Pleural mesothelioma is by far the most common type of mesothelioma.
-It affects the lining of the lungs and most of a patient’s symptoms will be related to the respiratory system.
-Chest pain, shortness of breath, dry cough, reduced chest expansion and wheezing are all symptoms of pleural mesothelioma.
-In a study conducted in 2011 of 221 pleural mesothelioma patients, the following percentages were noted:
+It affects the lining of the lung tissue and most of a patient’s symptoms of mesothelioma will be related to the respiratory system.
+Chest pain, shortness of breath, dry cough, reduced chest expansion and wheezing are all symptoms of malignant pleural mesothelioma.
+In a study from 2011 of 221 pleural mesothelioma patients, the following percentages were noted:

 - 79% of patients reported shortness of breath